 Concerns related to adverse effects:

-• Arthralgia: Severe and disabling arthralgia has been reported with DPP-4 inhibitor use; onset may occur within one day to years after treatment initiation and may resolve with discontinuation of therapy.
+• Arthralgia: Severe and disabling arthralgia has been reported with dipeptidyl peptidase 4 (DPP-4) inhibitor use; onset may occur within one day to years after treatment initiation and may resolve with discontinuation of therapy.
 Some patients may experience a recurrence of symptoms if DPP-4 inhibitor therapy resumed.

 • Bullous pemphigoid: DPP-4 inhibitor use has been associated with development of bullous pemphigoid; cases have typically resolved with topical or systemic immunosuppressive therapy and discontinuation of DPP-4 inhibitor therapy.
 Advise patients to report development of blisters or erosions.
 Discontinue therapy if bullous pemphigoid is suspected and consider referral to a dermatologist.

 • Genital mycotic infections: Ertugliflozin may increase the risk of genital mycotic infections (eg, vulvovaginal mycotic infection, vulvovaginal candidiasis, vulvovaginitis, candida balanitis, balanoposthitis).
 Patients with a history of these infections or uncircumcised males are at greater risk.

 • Hypersensitivity reactions: Serious hypersensitivity reactions, including anaphylaxis, angioedema, and exfoliative skin reactions, such as Stevens-Johnson syndrome, have been reported with sitagliptin; discontinue if signs/symptoms of hypersensitivity reactions occur.
 Events have generally been noted within the first 3 months of therapy, and may occur with the initial dose.
 Use with caution if patient has experienced angioedema with other DPP-4 inhibitor use.